 An industrial property is any property other than retail which is constructed or adapted for use for one or more of the following:

 - the manufacture, repair, or adaptation of goods or materials

-- the processing of goods or materials
+- the subjection of goods or materials to any process

 - the working or processing of minerals

 There are certain exemptions where the property will be entitled to a full exemption from rates whilst it remains empty.
 These include: